Advanced Surgical Techniques

 Intermediate Recovery Phase (Weeks 2–6)

-- Fully transition to non-opioid meds; as-needed analgesics only
+- Fully transition to standard recovery measures; as-needed comfort support only

 - Limb elevation: 40 minutes hourly or as needed, reducing frequency as edema improves